 There’s nothing quite like a floating meditation or a chance to improve your mobility, strength and balance with plenty of giggles guaranteed.
 Moving on the gives you the opportunity to explore your body in a different way compared to dry land.
 Join a SUP yoga class in Wrexham.

 Getting into open can feel intimidating and scary, but you’ll have Harriet from HEB coaching, an open swimming coach to guide you and keep you safe in the .
-Explore the clean blue lakes of North Wales, whilst learning how to incorporate mindfulness and meditation into your day for the sake of your mental wellbeing.
+Explore the clean blue lakes and gentle river of North Wales, whilst learning how to incorporate mindfulness and meditation into your day for the sake of your mental wellbeing.

 We hover around , and the Dee Valley and from time to time, head to the .